-The ramshackle house sags heavily on rotting foundations, the tired and ageing load-bearing structure strengthened only by a stubborn will to survive.
-Knocking on the wooden front door sends echoes bouncing through dark corridors beyond.
+The ramshackle house sags heavily on rotting foundations, its tired and ageing load-bearing frame strengthened only by a stubborn will to survive.
+Knocking on the front door sends echoes bouncing through dark corridors beyond.
 I decide to stop peering through the letterbox, or at least the hole where a letterbox would once have been, and knock a little more aggressively.
 This is my last hope.

 The Long WalkBarnaby Jaco Skinner / Nikon D4 / 70 - 200 f2.8 / Tianjin

 Metal clad donkeys routinely trundle the time-worn tracks, effortlessly hauling their black gold charge through the city suburbs.
 Skilfully dodging the oncoming traffic, an elderly man walks the length of the Tianjin inner-city rail line.
 His daily route may be dangerous, but it cuts hours off the alternative way home.